jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 Entities with a large role in a market place tend to have inertia, of course through having many customers, but also due to their interconnectedness with the rest of the ecosystem.
 These interconnections can range from business relationships to peering connections, linking, and the use of various infrastructure services from an entity as building blocks in applications.

 These interconnections make it difficult for a market to move away from a large entity.
-Indeed, even for an individual it can be a challenge to not use the most commonly used Internet services {{Gizmodo}}.
+Indeed, even for an individual it can be a challenge not to use the most commonly used Internet services {{Gizmodo}}.

-Optimistic technologists ("digital libertarians") tend to have a beliefs that states have limited ability to regulate the Internet: "The Net interprets censorship as damage and routes around it" {{Gilmore}}.
+Optimistic technologists ("digital libertarians") tend to believe that states have limited ability to regulate the Internet: "The Net interprets censorship as damage and routes around it" {{Gilmore}}.
 However, as argued by {{Boyle}} states may have multiple ways to influence and monitor the Internet.
 One of the issues related to consolidation is that it tends to be easier to exert control of few large entities, than a large set of small, distributed players.
 This concern is particularly acute around intellectual property rights or surveillance capabilities, particularly when extra-territorial requirements are placed on the large entities.
 These entities cannot avoid comforming to regulation and laws in any of the locations they have presence in.

 As a result, there's an added angle of interconnectedness with governments.
 At the same time, this of course also provides an avenue for control of market forces, e.g., in the form of competition law.

 ## Data- and Capital-intensive Services

-The scaling advantages are only getting larger with the advent of AI- and machine learning -based technologies.
+The scaling advantages are only getting larger with the advent of AI- and machine learning-based technologies.

 The more users a service has, the more data is available for training machine learning models, and the better the service becomes, bringing again more users.
 This feedback loop and the general capital-intensive nature of the technology (data and processing at scale) makes it likely that the largest companies are ahead in the use of these technologies.

 One could also take the pessimistic view that many of the ongoing disputes in standards organizations relate to which market actors will ultimately be able to collect the more data from private persons and how.
-The question isn't as much about the protection of the user's privacy but rather whether one or another industry (or country) will be able to benefit from access to data.
+The question isn't as much about the protection of these persons' privacy but rather whether some industry (or country) will be able to benefit from access to data.

 ## Permissionless Innovation